 This exhibit features chairs created by community groups and individuals during Institute-hosted workshops at schools, community organizations, libraries, and social justice offices.
 The chair-makers creatively show their thoughts on identity, values, and the social issues that need to be addressed at inclusive tables of power.
 The exhibit features audio recordings of the chair-makers’ visions about their art, and a feedback area where visitors can contribute their own thoughts about representation and access to spaces of power.

-In June 2019, the exhibit will evolve to include twenty artist-created chairs representing the stories of both historic and contemporary trailblazers who found their own seats at the table.
+The newest phase of “A Seat at the Table” opened on June 12, 2019.
+The exhibit has evolved to include twenty artist-created chairs representing the stories of both historic and contemporary trailblazers who found their own seats at the table.

 News & coverage